AllenDufort/csci1290_final/README.md

 If no mask is given, entire image is rendered as painting.
 If you want to run main.py with a mask, and DON'T want to manually make your own mask, make a mask of the input image in `style_transfer_final.ipynb` using `def create_mask`.
 Make sure that the mask and the source images are the same exact size!

-## Style Transfer Citation
+## Style transfer Source
-All of the models and most of the code (excluding the masking) in `style_transfer_final.ipynb` was derived from this linked [TensorFlow style transfer tutorial](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/generative/style_transfer.ipynb#scrollTo=g_nWetWWd_ns).
+All of the models and most of the code (excluding the masking) in `style_transfer_final.ipynb` was derived from this linked [TensorFlow style transfer tutorial](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/generative/style_transfer.ipynb#scrollTo=g_nWetWWd_ns) [1].

+# References
+[1] The TensorFlow Authors.
+TensorFlow style transfer tutorial. https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/generative/style_transfer.ipynb#scrollTo=g_nWetWWd_ns, 2018.

+[2] Alexei A. Efros and William T. Freeman.
+Image quilt- ing for texture synthesis and transfer. https://api.semanticscholar.org/CorpusID:9334387, 2001.

+[3] Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge.
+A neural algorithm of artistic style. http://arxiv.org/abs/1508.06576, 2015.

+[4] GolnazGhiasi,HonglakLee,ManjunathKudlur,VincentDu- moulin, and Jonathon Shlens.
+Exploring the structure of a real-time, arbitrary neural artistic stylization network. http://arxiv.org/abs/1705.06830, 2017.